pachyderm/docs/content/2.2.x/deploy-manage/deploy/ingress/_index.md

     You might choose to deploy your preferred Ingress Controller (Traefik, NGINX).
 Read about the installation and configuration of [Traefik](./pach-ui-ingress/) on a cluster.

-!!!
-Warning
+{{% notice warning %}}
 To have the ingress routes use the https protocol without enabling the cert secret configuration, set `ingress.uriHttpsProtoOverride` to true in your values.yaml.
+{{% /notice %}}

 === "Example on AWS EKS"